-Four RTS servers, two on primary site and two on backup site, are all active and available for connection after OMD-D has been brought up.
-Client should connect to any one of the other three RTS servers in case the first connected RTS server encounters any issue.
-This is a part of the High Availability design and is meant to provide clients with a seamless service in case of the failure on any one of the RTS servers.
+Four RTSs, two on primary site and two on backup site, are all active and available for connection after OMD-D has been brought up.
+Client should connect to any one of the other three RTSs in case the first connected RTS encounters any issue.
+This is a part of the High Availability design and is meant to provide clients with a seamless service in case of the failure on any one of the RTSs.